 Have you ever thought about tasting premium wines at affordable prices?
 Livermore Wineries can be your ideal destination.
 It is one of California’s oldest wine regions.

 The great wine region now has around 50 flourishing wineries, from family-owned boutiques to historic wineries.
-Almost all Livermore Valley wineries are friendly, family-owned winery that values favorable service.
+Almost all Livermore Valley wineries are a friendly, family-owned winery that values favorable service.

-The Livermore Wineries offer a neighborly ambiance to its visitors.
+The Wineries offer a neighborly ambiance to its visitors.
 The city is captivated by award-winning wines, picturesque farmland, and plantations that reflect the valley’s deep western legacy.

 The Livermore Valleys hold a crucial role in molding California’s wine industry.
 In the 1760s, it was the Spanish missionaries who planted the first wine grapes in Livermore.